datopian/ssen-content/usecases/datauser.md

-# Research: Personal, Scientific, Academic
+# Researcher: Personal, Scientific, Academic
 ## “I want to conduct research into the network to improve our knowledge, develop new products or help understand my usage”

 ---